The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

 Further points of interest include the orientation $\theta_{peak}$ at which maximal wall interactions occur.
 In the accumulation index {(figure \ref{AccInd}d)} there is a shift in the peak interaction orientation $\theta_{peak}$ from $\theta_{peak}\approx 3\pi/2$ to $\theta_{peak}\approx\pi$, with cell elongation.
 We find similar shape-based shifts in peak wall-interaction orientation with the absorbing boundary condition in figure \ref{AccIndex_Matching_PerfAbsorbing}.

-The absorbing boundary condition distributions are shown to be in agreement with the accumulation index in the case of small rotational diffusion for { shape dependent run times $T_{run}$ that are sufficiently long to allow cells to encounter the walls}.
-The run times required for optimum matching are shape dependent as elongation affects the duration of Jeffery orbits.
-The Jeffery orbits, in turn, affect the time it takes for cells with specific initial positions and orientations to to swim and rotate before cells encountering the walls.
-It is also necessary to limit the simulation run times for matching as the clear shape dependent shift in peak interaction orientations (figure \ref{AccIndex_Matching_PerfAbsorbing}) disappears for sufficiently long run times, highlighting the transience of the accumulation index distribution.
-For low rotational effects (figure \ref{fig:PerfAbsorbingbeta0pt99}), for the case of the absorbing boundary condition, the long term peak continuously increases about $\theta=\pi$.
-Here, the diffusion effects are sufficiently small that once any cells diffuse into Region 1, the deterministic component dominates and they strike the wall close to $\theta=\pi.$ Similar peaks have been observed to grow about $\theta=\pi$ for less elongated swimmers in the long-term.
-The balance between diffusion and advective domination may also be the underlying reason for shape independence in peak wall interactions observed for non-spherical swimmers in the reflective boundary case (see figures \ref{DoublePWallPe100}, \ref{IBMWallPe100}, and \ref{IBM_DPWallPe100}). { In figure \ref{AccIndTotalWallProportion}, the total proportion of swimmers which interact with the bottom wall $\int_0^{2\pi}A_I(\theta)\,\mathrm{d}\theta$ are shown for a range of shape factors and velocity ratios.
-For small swimming velocities, for swimmers of all considered shape factors, only a small proportion of swimmers are expected to interact with the lower wall due to deterministic effects.
+The absorbing boundary condition distributions are shown to be in agreement with the accumulation index in the case of small rotational diffusion for shape dependent simulation run times $T_\mathrm{sim}$.
+We consider the role of swimmer shape for wall interactions as elongation affects swimming trajectories in sheared flows, especially in linearly varying shear flows.
+Trajectories, in turn, affect the time it takes for cells with specific initial positions and orientations to to swim and rotate before cells encountering the walls.
+We find that the accumulation index captures the wall interactions in short run times only, as the clear shape dependent shift in peak interaction orientations (figure \ref{AccIndex_Matching_PerfAbsorbing}) disappears for sufficiently long run times, highlighting the transience of the accumulation index distribution. { In figure \ref{AccIndTotalWallProportion}, the total proportion of swimmers which interact with the bottom wall $\int_0^{2\pi}A_I(\theta)\,\mathrm{d}\theta$ are shown for a range of shape factors and velocity ratios.
+For small swimming velocities, for swimmers of all considered shape factors, only a small proportion of swimmers are expected to interact with the lower wall.
 The proportion of wall interactions increases monotonically with swimming velocity, and increases fastest for $\beta>0.9$, with over 70\% of swimmers interacting with the bottom wall for $\nu>0.3$. }